WakiMak/trentent.github.io-forked/_posts/2016-04-12-silent-install-of-citrix-pvs-target-device-software.md

    }
 ([WMICLASS]"\\$VMReverseImaging\ROOT\CIMV2:Win32_Process").Create("C:\Windows\system32\rundll32.exe SETUPAPI.DLL,InstallHinfSection DefaultInstall 131 C:\Program Files\Citrix\Provisioning Services\drivers\cfsdep2.inf")</pre>

-Neither command worked remotely. Â I could see rundll32.exe executing and exiting with status &#8220;0&#8221; which implies success. Â But the commands themselves didn&#8217;t \*actually\* work. Â When I executed the uninstall remotely neither the CFSDEP2.SYS file was deleted nor was the service uninstalled. Â Doing a procmon.exe I could see that the supplemental &#8216;runonce.exe&#8217; and &#8216;grpconv.exe&#8217; were not run. Â The reverse was true for the install as well, the CFSDEP2.SYS was not present and the service was not installed, but the exit code was &#8220;0&#8221;. Â So we can&#8217;t trust the exit code, we need to manually check to see if the files and service are present.
+Neither command worked remotely. Â I could see rundll32.exe executing and exiting with status "0" which implies success. Â But the commands themselves didn't \*actually\* work. Â When I executed the uninstall remotely neither the CFSDEP2.SYS file was deleted nor was the service uninstalled. Â Doing a procmon.exe I could see that the supplemental 'runonce.exe' and 'grpconv.exe' were not run. Â The reverse was true for the install as well, the CFSDEP2.SYS was not present and the service was not installed, but the exit code was "0". Â So we can't trust the exit code, we need to manually check to see if the files and service are present.

-So what&#8217;s happening? Â It turns out, for some reason, that the file system filter driver install/uninstall \*requires\* an interactive session to complete successfully. Â What is an interactive session you could use? Â The SYSTEM account. Â I was hoping to create a purely native script with no outside dependencies but PSEXEC will be required. Â Elevating permissions in a remote powershell session is very difficult and maybe one day I&#8217;ll spend some time figuring it out and documenting it, but at this point I cheaped out and decided to use psexec.exe. Â To get the install/uninstall to execute remotely, you can use psexec.exe with the following lines:
+So what's happening? Â It turns out, for some reason, that the file system filter driver install/uninstall \*requires\* an interactive session to complete successfully. Â What is an interactive session you could use? Â The SYSTEM account. Â I was hoping to create a purely native script with no outside dependencies but PSEXEC will be required. Â Elevating permissions in a remote powershell session is very difficult and maybe one day I'll spend some time figuring it out and documenting it, but at this point I cheaped out and decided to use psexec.exe. Â To get the install/uninstall to execute remotely, you can use psexec.exe with the following lines:

 <pre class="lang:ps decode:true ">$ScriptDir = Split-Path $script:MyInvocation.MyCommand.Path
 & $scriptDir"\psexec.exe" \\$vmreverseimaging -i -s RUNDLL32.EXE SETUPAPI.DLL,InstallHinfSection DefaultInstall 132 C:\Program Files\Citrix\Provisioning Services\drivers\cfsdep2.inf</pre>